Early Moorpark apricot treesPrunus armeniaca

 Moorpark (or Moor Park) is named after Moor Park, in south Hertfordshire, where it was first grown at the end of the 18th century.
 Its earlier origins are unknown, although it was almost certainly imported from Europe.
 Early Moorpark is an earlier-ripening form.

-A Moor Park apricot tree is the subject of an exchange between the characters Dr. Grant and Mrs Norris in the Jane Austen novel Mansfield Park, which was published in 1814.
-The tree was obtained for Mrs Norris by a family friend for 7 shillings, and planted against a stable wall where it is apparently thriving.
+A Moor Park apricot tree is the subject of a disagreement between the characters Dr. Grant and Mrs Norris in the Jane Austen novel Mansfield Park, which was published in 1814.
+The tree was originally obtained for Mrs Norris by a family friend for 7 shillings, and planted against a stable wall where it is apparently thriving.
 She describes the fruit as "valuable" and explains how her cook used the entire crop for early tarts and preserves.
-Dr. Grant, the new owner of the property, disagrees and thinks the tree produces worthless fruit - although this being a Jane Austen novel, it is likely that his criticism of the fruit is really a coded dislike of Mrs Norris and her offspring.
+Dr. Grant, who is the new owner of the property, disagrees and thinks the tree produces worthless fruit.
+However, this being a Jane Austen novel, it is likely that his criticism of the fruit is really a coded dislike of Mrs Norris and her offspring.

 Early Moorpark characteristics